slopezpereyra/slopezpereyra.github.io/_posts/2024-07-16-TheLiberalIdeals.md

 to be capable of influence.
 That selling or renting oneself is degrading, as it is degrading that work is so alien to a man's inclinations that he must be bribed or coerced to do it by fear of inanition.
-That any form of authority which cannot justify itself ought to be dismantled--- a principle which liberals such as Diderot sophisticated and which saw its natural continuation in the likes of William Godwin.
+That any form of authority which cannot justify itself ought to be dismantled—a principle which liberals such as Diderot sophisticated and which saw its natural continuation in the likes of William Godwin.
 And a long etc.